Find out what healthcare may actually cost before you book

 - Cash payment does not count toward the deductible — but the patient does not expect to hit it this year anyway.

-Patient B — insurance is likely cheaper overall
+Patient B — insurance is likely lower-cost overall

 - Mid-treatment course with surgery scheduled later this year